Diamondbacks hit 4 HRs off Strasburg, beat Nationals 10-3

+WASHINGTON (AP) — The Arizona Diamondbacks jumped all over three-time All-Star Stephen Strasburg from the opening pitch.

-WASHINGTON (AP) — Ketel Marte hit two of Arizona’s four solo homers off Stephen Strasburg and the Diamondbacks beat the Washington Nationals 10-3 on Saturday.
+Ketel Marte hit two of Arizona’s four solo homers off Strasburg and the Diamondbacks beat the Washington Nationals 10-3 on Saturday.

 Marte homered on the first pitch of the game and added his 19th homer of the season leading off the fourth inning as Arizona took the first and third games of the four-game set.